RakibR7/Matrix-Rain-cpp/index.md

 ## Introduction

 Hello, my name is Rakib Rana.
 I've created a console-based Matrix Digital Rain animation using Modern C++ and Windows console APIs.
-This project simulates the iconic cascading green characters effect from "The Matrix" film series, bringing the cyberpunk aesthetic to your console window.
+This project simulates the iconic cascading green characters effect from "The Matrix.

 # Matrix Digital Rain Animation